What is conversational analytics?

 Some enterprise tools go further, but require a full BI stack underneath: data modeling in a proprietary language, admin configuration, staged rollout plans, and analyst resources to maintain the semantic layer.

-LDOO is different in two ways that matter:
+LDOO is different in three ways that matter:

 Different tools serve different purposes.
-Here is how they compare on the dimensions that matter most for agency and growth team workflows.
+Here is how they compare on the dimensions that matter most for agency and marketing team workflows.

-AgencyAnalytics is a solid agency reporting platform.
+- AgencyAnalytics is a solid agency reporting platform.
 But when a client asks “why did our CPA spike on Thursday?”, AgencyAnalytics can show the chart.
-LDOO can explain what happened.
+LDOO can explain what happened, why it happened, and what to do next.
 That is a different product.

 Is conversational analytics accurate enough to trust?